-- ☐ When a Swi starts executing, it must run to completion without blocking. - □ When called from within a hardware ISR, the code calling any Swi function that can trigger or post a Swi must be invoked by the Hwi dispatcher.
+- U When a Swi starts executing, it must run to completion without blocking. - □ When called from within a hardware ISR, the code calling any Swi function that can trigger or post a Swi must be invoked by the Hwi dispatcher (or by generated interrupt stubs on platforms for which the Hwi dispatcher is not provided, such as the MSP430).
 That is, the Swi must be triggered by a function called from a Hwi object.